If you’d like to make a donation to the Center Grove Scholarship Fund or any of the scholarships listed below, click HERE.

 West Grove Honor Scholarship–This scholarship honors the former West Grove Elementary School.
 It is awarded to a student who attended West Grove Elementary School.
 Students must meet all CGSF criteria and be accepted into an accredited college.

-Zachary Scott Schafer Memorial Scholarship —This scholarship is in honor of Zachary Scott Schafer, Class of 1989, a champion pole vaulted and star swimmer at CGHS, and a good, kind friend to many.
+Zachary Scott Schafer Memorial Scholarship —This scholarship is in honor of Zachary Scott Schafer, Class of 1989, a champion pole vaulter and star swimmer at CGHS, and a good, kind friend to many.
 This is awarded to an average or better student who exhibits Zach’s qualities.
 It is privately funded by his family.